fconstancias/metabaRpipe/README.md

 └── phyloseq.RDS
 ```

-A `phyloseq` object has been generated and is waiting for you!
+A `phyloseq` object has been generated and is waiting for you with the provided  metadata:

 ```R
 librayry(phyloseq)